-I am currently studying the Legal Practice Course at the Guildford branch of the College of Law, which I shall complete in June 2008.
+I am currently studying the Legal Practice Course at the Guildford branch of the University of Law, which I shall complete in June 2019.
 In addition to the core subjects, I have opted to study Acquisitions, Commercial Dispute Resolution and Banking and Debt Finance as my electives.

-For the past three years I studied for an LLB Law degree at Hertfordshire, in which I achieved First Class Honours.
+I studied for an LLB Law degree at Hertfordshire, from which I graduated in 2018 and achieved a First Class Honours.

 Leamington Royal Grammar School for boys

-During my time at Leamington Royal I studied for my GCSEs, in which I achieved five A*’s, six A’s and one B, and later for four A-Levels, where I obtained one A and three B’s.
-I was also presented with the Business Studies award in 2003, which is given to one student per year for outstanding achievement in that particular subject.
+During my time at Leamington Royal I studied for my GCSEs, in which I achieved five A*s, six As and one B, and later for four A-Levels, where I obtained one A and three Bs.
+I was also presented with the Business Studies award in 2014, which is given to one student per year for outstanding achievement in that particular subject.

-12 GCSE's 5 A*, 6 A's and a B. Maths A*, English Languages A* and double science AA.
+Maths A*, English Languages A* and double science AA

 Cleeson Solicitors, Warwickshire

-During summer 2007 I worked at this high street firm for a period of two weeks.
-I was positioned within the litigation department, and was responsible for creating new files, producing notices of acting and arranging court transfers.
+In summer 2018 and spring 2019, I worked at a high-street firm for two weeks.
+I was positioned within the litigation department and I was responsible for creating new files, producing notices of acting and arranging court transfers.

 Greensberg Courthouse Building, Greensberg, Virginia

-I worked in a District Attorney’s office in the Greensberg County Courthouse Building in Greensberg, Virginia in Summer 2006 for a one-week period.
+I worked in a district attorney’s office in the Greensberg County Courthouse building in Greensberg, Virginia in summer 2017 for a one-week period.

 Hertfordshire Law School Law Clinic

-During my second year of university I was involved in a ‘live Law Clinic’ module, which is one of only two in universities throughout the country.
-I worked in a ‘firm’ with five other students under the supervision of a qualified solicitor and acted for various clients, dealing with a broad range of issues.
+During my second year of university I was involved in a live Law Clinic module, which is one of only two such modules in universities throughout the country.
+I worked in a “firm” with five other students under the supervision of a qualified solicitor and represented various clients, dealing with a broad range of issues.

-Interests & Activities: I have been travelling to the USA at every available opportunity for the past ten years.
-I particularly enjoy experiencing their culture and lifestyle, and these visits have helped me to appreciate the vast differences between what initially appear to be two similar countries.
+I have been travelling to the US whenever I’ve had the opportunity for the past ten years.
+I particularly enjoy experiencing American culture and lifestyle, and these visits have helped me appreciate the vast differences between what initially appear to be two rather similar countries.

-Throughout my travels I have visited New York, Washington D.C., Boston, Miami, Las Vegas, Cleveland, and Pittsburgh, where I recently took the initiative to teach a class of children about England.
+Throughout my travels I have visited New York, Washington DC, Boston, Miami, Las Vegas, Cleveland and Pittsburgh, where I recently took the initiative to teach a class about England.

-I also have a keen interest in music, a passion that over the years has inspired me to learn play a number of instruments.
-These instruments include the violin and more recently, guitar, which I taught myself to play a few years ago.
+I also have a keen interest in music, a passion that has inspired me over the years to learn to play a number of instruments.
+These instruments include the violin and, more recently, the guitar, which I taught myself to play a few years ago.

-Other Skills: I am computer literate, and able to use word processing programmes as well as spreadsheet and presentation packages.
-I also have an advanced understanding of the French language, both written and oral, which I studied from the age of 11 to 19, and was awarded a 2.i in the subject during my first year of university.
+I am computer-literate and able to use word-processing programmes as well as spreadsheet and presentation packages.
+I also have an advanced understanding of French, which I studied for eight years.
+I was awarded a 2.1 in French during my first year of university.